MattuW4/Gather-Round-Board-Game-Cafe/README.md

 ### Code

+Within the CSS code there are comments to indicate where the below resources were used as a basis to inform the code that was ultimately produced to style the site.

-- Code on how to use flex box and implement for ordering purposes was informed by resources from [a Guide to Flex box](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+- Code on how to use flex box and implement for ordering purposes was informed by resources from [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-- Code to style and make the events calendar responsive was informed by the Code Institute [Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/c428cfb8fd5e4852bbba1f94e914b3b4/).
+- Code to style and make the events calendar and tables in the site responsive was informed by the Code Institute [Love Running Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LR101+2021_T1/courseware/4a07c57382724cfda5834497317f24d5/c428cfb8fd5e4852bbba1f94e914b3b4/).
 - Code on how to develop a hero image background with CSS was informed by resources from [W3SCHOOLS](https://www.w3schools.com/howto/howto_css_hero_image.asp).
 - Code on how to style the hover function and pointer with CSS was informed by resources from [W3SCHOOLS](https://www.w3schools.com/cssref/sel_hover.php).
 - Code on how to style the zoom feature of the landing page hero image when hovering with CSS was informed by resources from [CODEPEN](https://codepen.io/jnnfrcyl/pen/rpQNOB).